turanct/bogl-me/README.md

-### The `text` directory
+### The `content` directory

-The directory in which the `config.json` file resides is called the `text` directory.
+The directory in which the `config.json` file resides is called the `content` directory.
 This is where your blog gets written.
 The directory structure looks like this:

-	/text
+	/content
 		/pages
 			/page1.md
 			/page2.md